 - Nom Nom All Life Stage Frozen Dog Food.
 Available in beef, turkey, pork and chicken this veterinary created clean dog food also was loved by our senior dogs.
 Nutritionally complete and balanced this is a great food for small older dogs with few teeth.

 - Blue Buffalo Senior Chicken Dinner.
 This is another clean food that was soft.
 Our dogs liked this with a little clean Blue Buffalo kibble mixed in.

 Small breeds are generally more prone to having dental problems.
 Your small dog getting older is something that can’t be avoided and you might not have much control over those teeth issues.
-However, you still have control over the quality of the food you give them and the nutrients they get from it.
-Make their golden years as happy and healthy as possible!
+However, you still have control over the quality of the food you give them and the nutrients your small dog will get from it.
+Make your dog’s golden years as happy and healthy as possible!

 More Senior Dog Health Information: